|SEE OUR PHOTOS OF

 Bees, wasps and beetles

-We have streams on two sides of the garden which join the Thames further downstream at Shiplake.
+The ancient Berry Brook, mentioned in the Domesday Book, runs along two sides of our garden and joins the Thames further downstream at Shiplake.
 The actual spring from which the pub is named trickles out of the chalk hills on the opposite side of Spring Lane.
 The spring is naturally shrouded by rushes and reeds in a protected, ecological area of beauty.
 The spring water flows into Berry Brook, heading for Shiplake through the meadows.

 The pub is sited on a natural flood plain so the garden gets plenty of water (and the car park) but the floods never reach a level that threatens the building itself.